 Implementing Strategy & Following The Process

 Through the years, we've developed a process for building websites and digital products.
 The process utilizes a strategy first approach and benefits us on every project we manage.
 Naturally, it made sense to use the process we depend on daily for building digital products.
-Strategy was used for defining the brand tone and voice which lead content direction and user experience.
-We took an internal vow to keep it simple and did everything in our means to hold to that, of course, there were setbacks along the way but in the end we were happy with the result.
+A strategy was used for defining the brand tone and voice which lead content direction and user experience.
+We took an internal vow to keep it simple and did everything in our means to hold to that, of course, there were setbacks along the way but in the end, we were happy with the result.

 What We Did